awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-streaming-ingestion-getting-started-MSK.md

 1. Check your VPC and verify that your Amazon Redshift cluster has a route to get to your Amazon MSK cluster\.
 The inbound security group rules for your Amazon MSK cluster should allow your Amazon Redshift cluster's security group\.
 The ports you specify depend on the authentication method used for your cluster, if you use Amazon MSK\.
 For more information, see [Port information](https://docs.aws.amazon.com/msk/latest/developerguide/port-info.html) and [Access from within AWS but outside the VPC](https://docs.aws.amazon.com/msk/latest/developerguide/aws-access.html)\.

+   Note that client authentication with TLS isn't supported for streaming ingestion\.
+For more information, see [Limitations](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-streaming-ingestion.html#materialized-view-streaming-ingestion-limitations)\.

 1. Enable enhanced VPC routing on your Amazon Redshift cluster\.
 For more information, see [Enabling enhanced VPC routing](https://docs.aws.amazon.com/redshift/latest/mgmt/enhanced-vpc-enabling-cluster.html)\.

 1. In Amazon Redshift, create an external schema to map to the Amazon MSK cluster\.